27Apoorva/TheRoboticsBlogger/_posts/2023-11-10-Kinematic-Modelling-for-Mobile-Robots.md

         <ul style="padding-left: 10px;padding-top: 0;">
           <li><b>Suitability for Holonomic Robots:</b> The DWA controller is highly suitable for holonomic robots, such as omnidirectional or mecanum wheel robots.
 It leverages their ability to move in any direction without changing their orientation.
           </li>
-          <li><b>Suitability for Non-Holonomic Robots:</b> It's not the best choice for non-holonomic robots, like differential drive or car-like robots.
+          <li><b>Suitability for Non-Holonomic Robots:</b> It's not the best choice for non-holonomic robots, like differential-drive or car-like robots.
 These robots have constraints on instantaneous velocity changes and turning.<br>
           </li>
         </ul>
       </li>